• Skip to primary navigation

 Curator

-A curator collects, manages, and exhibits items such as historical artifacts and artwork.
+A curator collects, manages, and exhibits historical artifacts and artwork.
 They supervise the handling and care of these items for the enjoyment of visitors.
 Curators can find work in museums, zoos, botanical gardens, and historical sites.
 A history degree enables these professionals to assess the authenticity of items before purchasing them, which is especially useful when working in museums.

 #12.
 Historian ($73,466 per year)